 The reasons for this could be because your team is understaffed and they’re going to have to pick up the slack, etc. Or they just don’t like the idea that you have the money to take a vacation and they can’t.

-If your boss says “Must Be Nice” directly to you about taking vacation time it might mean your taking too much vacation time.
+If your boss says “Must Be Nice” directly to you about taking vacation time it might mean you’re taking too much vacation time.

 If you’re in sales and you just closed another deal for your team, the jealous person who wants to see you fail will probably respond with “Must Be Nice!”